-TIP: You can choose a signature drink (always a great idea!), beer, red and white wine, and tequila (or any shot you prefer!).
-This will limit your alcohol bill and save you some💲.
+PRO TIP: You can choose a signature drink (always a great idea!), beer, red and white wine, and tequila (or any shot you prefer!).
+This will limit your alcohol bill and save you some money.

-You will save extra💲 if your ceremony, cocktail, and reception will be held in one location only!
-You get to utilize your venue creatively and strategically, so you won’t have to spend money on rent for other places.
-Having everything in one location utilizes the venue staff, the tables, chairs, and all existing products!
+You will save a significant amount of money if your ceremony, cocktail, and reception will be held in one location only!
+You get to utilize your wedding venue creatively and strategically, so you won’t have to spend money on rent for other places.
+Having everything in one location utilizes the venue staff, the tables, chairs, and existing products!

 Work with the venue coordinator or your own wedding consultant to seamlessly work around flipping rooms and ease transitions.